 Specific objectives Enabling objectives 1.
 Environment and Human Rights: Introduction To understand the ways in which the environment can adversely impact human rights Reflecting on the connect between the environment and human rights 2.
-Standards: Right to a Clean Environment To summarise the standards relating to the right to a clean environment Identifying the standards relating to the right to a clean environment 3.
-Climate Change and Human Rights To understand the impact of climate change on human rights Reflecting on the impact of climate change on human rights Reflecting on the gender impact of climate change 4.
+Standards: Right to a Clean Environment To summarise the standards relating to the right to a clean environment • Identifying the standards relating to the right to a clean environment Human Rights climate change on human Reflecting on the impact of climate change on human rights Reflecting on the gender impact of climate change 4.
 Advocacy for a Clean Environment: Threats and Challenges To evaluate the threats and challenges faced by environmental activists Reflecting on the threats and challenges faced by environmental activists